 Seiko Presage: SSA303, SSA305, SSA308, SSA343, SSA346, SSA354, SSA387, SSA392, SSA393, SSA397, SARY079, SARY081, SARY082, SARY129, SARY131, SARY135, SARY136, SARY143, SARY145; Presage Cocktail Time (Add yours in the comments below…)

-The Seiko caliber 4R57 is an automatic used by Seiko Watch Corp. in their own branded watches.
-Notable features of this caliber include the power reserve indicator and date subdial.
+The Seiko caliber 4R57 is an automatic movement used by Seiko Watch Corp. in their own branded watches.
+Notable features of this 4R series caliber includes a power reserve indicator and date subdial.
 This caliber has been available in Seiko models since at least 2016.

 Caliber 4R57 VS SII NE57: